-In the event of breaches of the data protection law, the affected person is entitled to a right of appeal to the competent supervisory authority.
-The competent supervisory authority in data protection law questions is the State Data Protection Officer of the German federal state in which our company has its registered place of business.
-A list of Data Protection Officers and their contact data can be found at the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html
+In the event of violations of data protection law, the person concerned has the right to lodge a complaint with the competent supervisory authority.
+The competent supervisory authority for data protection issues is the state Data Protection Officer of the federal state, in which our company is based, consequently the Independent State Center for Data Protection in Kiel (Schleswig-Holstein/Germany).
+A list of Data Protection officers and their contact details can be found at the following link: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html

 Encrypted data transfer

-To safeguard the security of your data during transfer, we work using encryption processes (e.g. TLS [Transport Layer Security]) via HTTPS (Hypertext Transfer Protocol) reflecting the current state of the art.
+To safeguard the security of your data during transfer, we work using encryption processes (e.g. TLS) via HTTPS reflecting the current state of the art.

-For security reasons and to protect the transmission of confidential contents, e.g. contact enquiries that you sent to us as the site/page operator, this page/site uses SSL and/or TLS encryption.
-You can recognise an encrypted connection by the fact that the http:// in the browser’s address line changes to , and by the lock symbol in your browser line.
+For security reasons and to protect the transmission of confidential contents, e.g. contact enquiries, that you sent us as the site operator, this site uses SSL and/or TLS encryption.
+You can recognise an encrypted connection by the fact that http:// in the browser changes to http://https://, and by the lock symbol in your browser.

 When SSL or TLS encryption is activated, third parties cannot read the data you transfer to us.